When I told my partner how much I paid for my Gucci bag, he asked straight away: Why is Gucci so expensive?!

 According to Reuters, Gucci does not reveal its advertising spend.

-However, LVMH, another luxury house, and Gucci’s rival, has spent nearly $6.5 billion in marketing last year…
+However, LVMH, another luxury house, and Gucci’s main rival has spent nearly $6.5 billion in marketing last year…

 …which explains the $600 price tag on Gucci’s t-shirt or $500 for a pair of sunglasses.